 - Refrigerate: Up to 4 days.

-- Reheat: Warm gently in sauce on the stovetop or oven.
+- Reheat: If cooking from frozen, warm gently in sauce on the stovetop for 15-20 minutes or bake them at 375F for 20-25 minutes.